Dublin City Council: History

 Prior to 1841, the administrative and governmental system of Dublin, known as Dublin Corporation, was bicameral having an assembly of called the "House of Aldermen" and another called the "House of Sheriffs and Commons".
 Under the Municipal Corporations (Ireland) Act 1840, they were replaced by a unicameral assembly.
 The name Dublin City Council was adopted for the unicameral assembly.
 The Lord Mayor of Dublin presided over the assembly.
 This office had existed since 1665.
 The first City Council was elected in October 1841 when Daniel O'Connell became the first Lord Mayor.
 Since 1 January 2002, the functions of local government have been transferred to Dublin City Council.
 To coincide with its name change, the city council adopted a new logo and brand identity, based on a simplified version of the ancient "three castles" symbol.
+The current logo was adopted in 2026.

-Dublin City Council's simplified "three castles" logo beside the Royal Canal in Phibsborough.
+Dublin City Council's simplified "three castles" logo (2002–2026) beside the Royal Canal in Phibsborough.

 Structures

 Executive power is shared between the council and an appointed executive official known as the chief executive.
 The chief executive is responsible for a staff of 6,200.
 The offices of the chief executive and other administrative staff are based in the Civic Offices on Wood Quay.
 The Lord Mayor of Dublin acts as chair of the council is the ceremonial head of the city government.

 Representative power is vested in the city assembly which has 63 members.
 The City Council meets in plenary session on the first Monday of every month in Dublin City Hall.
 One of the council's most important roles is that of passing an annual budget.
 Should any Irish council fail to pass a budget within the allotted time, the Minister for the Environment is empowered to abolish it and grant its powers to a commissioner until the next scheduled council elections.